zeel991/ink-contracts/README.md

 # ink!
 Smart Contracts Tutorial Repository

 Welcome to the **ink!
 Smart Contracts Tutorial Repository**! 🚀
-This repository provides practical examples of ink! smart contracts, focusing on **cross-contract calls** and **contract upgradeability** techniques in Substrate-based blockchains.
+This repository provides practical examples of ink! smart contracts.

 ## 📌 What is ink!?
 [ink!](https://use.ink/) is a Rust-based smart contract framework for Substrate, allowing developers to write WebAssembly-based smart contracts efficiently.